 Instructions

-2. Spread the paste over the interior of the oven, paying special attention to areas with stubborn crud or tough stains.
+- Spread the paste over the interior of the oven, paying special attention to areas with stubborn crud or tough stains.
+Avoid any openings and any of the working parts of the oven such as heating elements or gas nozzles.

-4. Scrape away the paste with a plastic scraper or spatula, removing as much of the grime as possible.
+- Scrape away the paste with a plastic scraper or spatula, removing as much of the grime as possible.
+Remove chunks of dried paste manually or by vacuuming.

-5. Wipe down the oven with a damp cloth to remove any remaining salt residue.
+- Wipe down the entire oven with a damp cloth to remove any remaining salt residue.

 Using a salt paste is an easy and natural way to clean your oven without harsh chemicals.
 The salt acts as a gentle abrasive, while the paste helps to loosen and dissolve tough stains.
 With a little bit of scrubbing and patience, your oven will be sparkling clean in no time!